SuperAwesomeRobots/arduino-octasonic/README.md

 ## Flash the firmware to the Octasonic board

-You will need an AVR programmer.
+Connect the octasonic board to your computer using an AVR programmer.

 ```
+cd firmware/avr-slave-interrupt
+make clean
 make fuses
 make flash
 ```

-## Connecting the board
+## Connecting the board to an Arduino Uno

 Connect the Octasonic pins to Arduino Uno pins as follows